-MEMBERS OF THE ECOSYSTEM
+MEMBERS OF THE MENTORSHIP ECOSYSTEM

-We provide here, to the best of our ability, working definitions for different groups in the scientific ecosystem.
+We provide here, to the best of our ability, working descriptive definitions for how different groups in the scientific research ecosystem engage with a mentorship ecosystem.
 Hierarchies and power dynamics exist between these groups that can both foster and promote change towards inclusivity or continue cultures of exclusion.
 Addressing these relationships is outside the scope of this framing document but will inform the work of the Roundtable.